-4)||The quantity of the substance was at least a specific amount.
+|(4)||The quantity of the substance was at least a specific amount.
 [Note: The drug amount triggers mandatory-minimum sentences.]|

 Unfortunately, the evidence of guilt in these cases is often overwhelming.
-For instance, prosecutors may have confessions from a suspect, wiretap recordings, and texts messages showing the suspect was dealing drugs.
+For example, prosecutors may have confessions from a suspect, wiretap recordings, and texts messages showing the suspect was dealing drugs.
 In these types of cases, pleading guilty maybe the best option.

 Defenses for Federal Drug Charges in Texas.

 Yet, there are several defenses available in drug cases.
 These defenses include duress, entrapment, Miranda violations, and illegal searches and seizures.
 Nonetheless, the most common defense raised at trial is lack of knowledge or intent.
 This is when a defendant argues he did not know about the drugs.
 Let’s discuss each of these defenses below.

 Duress is an affirmative defense.
 This happens when a person is forced to commit a crime.
 For instance, a bad person tells a defendant, “put these drugs in your car or else I will shoot you right now.”
-The defendant must then make a choice.
+The person must then make a choice.
 Either commit the drug crime, or be killed instantly.
 This is the duress defense in a nutshell.

 Duress Defense Legal Requirements

-Furthermore, to qualify for a duress defense, the defendant must show:
+Furthermore, to qualify for a duress defense, the person must show:

 - He was under unlawful and present, imminent, and impending threat of such a nature as to bring about a well-grounded fear of death or serious bodily injury;